duruburak/GCP-BigQuery-E-Commerce-Case-Study/README.md

 | España | 90.84 | 79.99 | 45.42 | 22.95 | 272.53 | 3 | 6 | 2.00 |
 | Deutschland | 14.99 | 14.99 | 14.99 | 14.99 | 14.99 | 1 | 1 | 1.00 |

-> Colombia's AOV is very high because there is a few orders, we can't count it in; in terms of AOV & LTV, Poland is the most profitable.
+> Colombia's AOV is very high because there is a few orders, we can't count it in; in terms of AOV & LTV, Poland is the most profitable.<br>

 ► Time Interval Between Orders of Users
 | user_country | total_customer_count | repeating_customer_count | min_interval_days | max_interval_days | avg_interval_days | median_interval_days | pct_quick_return | pct_avg_return | pct_slow_return | avg_1st_to_2nd_days | avg_2nd_to_3rd_days | avg_3rd_to_4th_days |